Current Projects

 Clusters: Community

-PIs & SP Involved: Snelling, McClave, Claus
+Researchers Involved: Snelling, McClave, Edwards, Rowniewski, Claus

 This project will work with DC community groups including Ward 7 Faith-Based Organizations, DC Public Schools, and community members to evaluate the impact of tailored interventions (particularly various drivers of health) on levels of household food waste.